 The Kingdom of God

-Tucked into a forgotten corner of the world’s greatest empire, the nations of Israel was just one of many conquered kingdoms.
-Perhaps at one time, they were a great kingdom, in the time of David and Solomon, but that was history long-since assigned to the record books.
+Tucked into a forgotten corner of the world’s greatest empire, the nation of Israel was just one of many conquered kingdoms.
+Perhaps at one time they were a great kingdom, in the time of David and Solomon, but that was history long-since assigned to the record books.
 Any thoughts of Israel as the Kingdom of God was for dreamers, half-wits, and zealots.
 That was why the leaders of Israel had to stamp out any hint of Messiah.
 There was now a balance between Jerusalem and Rome.
 They could keep their one-god religion if they just kept the peace.
 Messiah would certainly spoil that—He would divide the people and bring destruction.

 Enter the Stronger Man